tiny-dancer/notes/runiac_origin_story.md.1.md

 ## The Challenge

-Maintaining a secure public cloud while enabling developers
+Maintaining a continuously secure public cloud while enabling developers to deliver value to users.

+UnitedHealth Group is a fortune 6 company with 40,000 technologists.
+Looking at the future public cloud prescense of a company this size was an exciting, while daunting task.
+We were also uniquely position as a product engineering organizatio

 ## How it began (we're on the right path)